pkourany/SoftPWM/README.md

 Requirements
 ---
-The SparkIntervalTimer library must be added for the code to compile.
+The SparkIntervalTimer library is used.